aurora-scheduler/scheduler/README.md

 Changes made to the scheduler will always strive to be compatible with existing tools but compatibility is _not_ guaranteed.
-More importantly, in many cases we will not be testing against such tools so it is up to users to report incompatible changes.
+More importantly, in many cases we will not be testing against such tools so it is up to users to report incompatible changes. **Tools in this case also include the [original Python2 client](https://github.com/aurora-scheduler/client).**

 ## Features